WASdev/tool.swagger.docgen/README.md

 Swaggerdocgen Maven Plug-in provides a tool for generating Swagger documents for you web applications.
 The Swaggerdocgen Maven plug-in is available on the [Maven central](http://search.maven.org/#search%7Cga%7C1%7Cswaggerdocgen) repository.
 Alternatively, you can refer to [Installation](#installation) section and follow the steps to install the plug-in in your local repository.

 *Note:* When using the swaggerdocgen goals, it is assumed that the package phase is already done.
-The Plugin is not responsible for packaging web applications into WARs.
+The Plugin is not responsible for packaging web applications into WARs.2222

 ## Installation